kitplummer/clikan/README.md

 ### Testing

+Updated test suite to include 3.6-3.9 on Windows, macOS and Ubuntu.

 ***Definitely*** need some help here.
 There is a basic test suite available in `clikan_test.py`.

 To run it, make sure ~/.clikan.dat is empty, the you can run: